imny94/CSE-Programming-Assignment-1/README.md

 The text file is colon delimited and in the following format:
 ```
-Command with arguments space delimited: All Dependencies space delimited : All Input Space Delimited : Output
+Command with arguments space delimited: All Dependencies space delimited : All Inputs Space Delimited : Output
 ```
 An Example would be:
 ```